-For each Programme, the APP the reflects forward projections (annual targets) for a further two years, constant with the Medium-Term Expenditure Framework (MTEF) period, with annual and quarterly performance targets, were appropriate, for 2021/22.
+For each Programme, the APP reflects forward projections (annual targets) for a further two years, constant with the MTEF period, with annual and quarterly performance targets, were appropriate, for 2022/23.
 This is followed by an explanation of planned performance over the medium-term period.
 The contribution of resources towards the achievement of outputs are also discussed.

 Planning for the APP was conducted in line with the document from DALRRD titled "2021/22 - 2025/26 Provincial Departments of Agriculture Budget Programme Structure and Standardised Indicators" and subsequent communication from DALRRD on indicators relating to smallholder and subsistence farmers.
-As the Budget Programme Structure (BPS) does not make provision for a standalone programme on Rural Development, the indicators relating to Rural Development are reflected in Programme 3: Agricultural Producer Support and Development, Sub-programme: 3.1 Producer Support Services.
+As the BPS does not make provision for a standalone programme on Rural Development, the indicators relating to Rural Development are reflected in Programme 3: Agricultural Producer Support and Development, Sub-programme: 3.1 Producer Support Services.
 Where planning and budget allocation required it, Provincial Indicators are reflected, in addition to the Standardised Indicators.